-This programme provides students with a challenging range of advanced topics drawn from optical communications systems and devices, and optics-related signal processing, including associated enabling technologies.
-It provides an excellent opportunity to acquire the skills needed for a career in the most dynamic fields in optical communications.
+This programme provides a challenging range of advanced topics drawn from optical communications systems and devices, and optics-related signal processing, including associated enabling technologies.
+It offers an excellent opportunity to acquire the skills needed for a career in the most dynamic fields in optical communications.

-There are two taught units related to optical communications: Optical Networks and Data Centre Networks.
-Optical Networks focuses on wavelength division multiplexed (WDM) networks, time division multiplexed (TDM) networks including SDH/SONET and OTN, optical frequency division multiplexed networks, and optical sub-wavelength switched networks.
-Data Centre Networks focuses on networks for cloud computing, cloud-based networking, grid computing and e-science.
+As well as units on the fundamentals of electromagnetics, optical fibres and optical devices, there are two units related to optical networks: Optical Networks and Data Centre Networks.
+The Optical Networks unit focuses on wavelength division multiplexed (WDM) networks, time division multiplexed (TDM) networks, including SDH/SONET and OTN, optical frequency division multiplexed networks, and optical sub-wavelength switched networks.
+The Data Centre Networks unit focuses on networks for cloud computing, cloud-based networking, grid computing and e-science.

 Visit the Department of Electrical and Electronic Engineering website to learn more about the MSc in Optical Communications and Signal Processing.

 See international equivalent qualifications on the International Office website.

 Further information on funding for prospective UK and international postgraduate students.

 Qualification, course duration and attendance options